 The NSW Government is considering light rail, buses and parking requirements as part of a holistic vision for the Carlingford precinct.
 Transport for NSW will also deliver a ‘Kiss and Ride’ facility at Carlingford, an active transport link and improved pedestrian access as part of the Parramatta Light Rail project.

-The T6 Carlingford Line currently has around two train services an hour, to be replaced with ‘turn up and go’ light rail services around every 7.5 minutes between 7am and 7pm on weekdays.
+The T6 Carlingford Line previously had around two train services an hour, to be replaced with ‘turn up and go’ light rail services around every 7.5 minutes between 7am and 7pm on weekdays.

 When will this happen?

 Site investigation works are underway, with major construction on the Parramatta Light Rail to begin in 2020.
-The T6 Carlingford Line will remain operational until the cessation of services on Sunday 5 January 2020.
+The T6 Carlingford Line service has now ceased and has been replaced by the 535 bus service between Carlingford and Parramatta.